 Accredited correspondents who are granted access to UNHQ must abide by the policies in place.
 They are expected to conduct themselves in a professional manner in their interaction with other members of the UN press corps, UN officials, and diplomats.

 Where unexpected circumstances arise, the approach will be to avoid confrontation, maintain civility and find the fastest, safest and most secure acceptable solution.
 Those correspondents who violate the ground rules on access may have their accreditation withdrawn or suspended.

 Bulletin boards have been provided by DPI to the media for the posting of notices.
 All notices should be posted only on those bulletin boards.
 Signs posted on doors are limited to entry restrictions – for example, “do not disturb” or “on air.”
 DPI will provide a name-plate for each accredited media organization.

 Correspondents wishing to store furniture and equipment outside of their offices on the 3rd and 4th floor may only do so in designated areas and with prior approval from MALU, which will work with the Department of Safety and Security to ensure that safety and fire protocols are complied with.

 The parties to this agreement will meet once a year, or as needed, to review policies, which can be revised and should be applied based on a spirit of mutual cooperation and respect for the two simultaneous requirements of security and access.
 Wider consultations with other parties may be held as needed.

 1. Resident Correspondents

 a.
-Resident Correspondents may enter through the staff entrance at 43rd Street or the temporary Visitors’ Entrance at 47 street (post 97)
+Resident Correspondents may enter through the staff entrance at 42rd Street or the Visitors’ Entrance at 46th street.

 c.
 Resident Correspondents may sign in up to five (5) guests.
 The guests, while on the premises, should be escorted at all times by the Resident Correspondents who are responsible for ensuring that their guests abide by the regulations and rules in place.